bguan2020/scifind_coding_challenge/README.md

 ### Sci Find Coding Challenge ###

-This is a coding challenge that will test your React.js and Firebase abilities.
-Google Firebase is a useful backend tool that we will be using - for this challenge you will not need extensive Firebase experience, just a simple database connection will do.
-If you feel more comfortable using other online database servers like MongoDB Atlas or SQL-related databases, that is fine too.
+This is a coding challenge that will test your React.js and back-end abilities.
+You may use any back-end database for this (mongodb, firebase, etc.).
 This project should take approximately 4-5 hours, but you have 3 days to complete it.

 ![download](https://user-images.githubusercontent.com/43942774/82876787-32359980-9eee-11ea-8632-1e835a682014.png)